yzhan1/xprez/README.md

   // ...
 });
 ```

+Or you can access your middlewares in `config/routes.js` by using `app.middlewares.greet`.

 If you have multiple middlewares `greet`, `prompt` and `farwell`, you can list them in the array in the based on the
 desired execution sequence.
 For example: